ncatlab/nlab-content/pages/0/4/7/3/3740/content.md

 When treated explicitly as a subset of $\mathbb{Q}$, we call $U$ an __upper set__.
 When we interpret $U$ as a number $x$, we write $x \lt b$ to mean that $b \in U$.
 Conversely, we can interpret any rational number, or even any real number, $x$ as a bounded upper real, specifically as the set of all rational numbers greater than $x$.
 We interpret $-\infty$ as the upper real whose upper set is all of $\mathbb{Q}$; we interpret $\infty$ as the extended upper real whose upper set is empty.

-A bounded upper real is __located__ if it is the upper real obtained in this way from a real number.
+A bounded upper real is __located__ if it is the upper real obtained in this way from a real number; classically, every upper real number is located.

 ## Order relations